Join us for the 28th annual International Coastal Cleanup

-New Smyrna Beach: North Beach Community Park, Sapphire Road & North Atlantic Ave. *Beach Site
+New Smyrna Beach: North Beach Community Park, Sapphire Road and North Atlantic Ave. *Beach Site

-New Smyrna Beach: Flagler Beach Park, Flagler Ave. and Buenos Aires *Beach Site
+New Smyrna Beach: Flagler Beach Park, Flagler Avenue and Buenos Aires *Beach Site

 New Smyrna Beach: Mary McLeod Bethune Beach Park, 6656 S. Atlantic Ave. *Beach Site

-Edgewater: George Kennedy Park, 103 N Riverside Dr. *BOATER or WALKER SITE
+Edgewater: George Kennedy Park, 103 N. Riverside Drive *BOATER or WALKER SITE

 Oak Hill: River Breeze Park, 250 H.H.
-Burch Rd. *BOATER or WALKER SITE
+Burch Road *BOATER or WALKER SITE

 Trash is one of the most widespread pollution problems threatening our oceans and waterways worldwide – yet it’s entirely preventable.
 Marine debris is more than an eyesore.
 It is a threat to marine wildlife and ecosystems.
 It undermines tourism and economic activity, potentially threatening our food supply and human health.
 When we trash our ocean, we trash our life support system.